vorner/rust-presentations/101_for_cpp.md

 * Contract: it is allowed to ask during the talk
 * Talk about omni and backend
 * Also python a bit and all bunch of other languages
+* Self-appointed member of the Rust Evangelist Strike Force

 ---